geraldonovais/UML-Class-Diagram/README.md

 Examples:

 * Drawable Interface and Circle Class: The Circle class might realize the Drawable interface, providing the implementation for the methods defined in the interface, such as draw().
-* Persistable Interface and User Class: The User class might implement the Persistable interface to provide concrete methods for saving and retrieving user data.
 * RemoteControl Interface and TV Class: The TV class might realize the RemoteControl interface, implementing methods to turn the TV on and off and change channels.
+* Shape Interface and Classes Circle, Rectangle, Triangle: All implement the Shape interface, providing their specific implementations for calculating area and perimeter.

 ### 6. Dependency